tensorflow/tfjs/CONTRIBUTING.md

 be sure to check out the TensorFlow ops list [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/ops/ops.pbtxt).
 This list shows the kernels available for the TensorFlow C API.
 To ensure that we can bind to this with node.js, we should ensure that our backend.ts interface matches ops in the TensorFlow C API.
+For detailed instructions on how to add a new op, see [CONTRIBUTING_MISSING_OP.md](/CONTRIBUTING_MISSING_OP.md).

 ## Code reviews